M.D. with Distinction in Quality Improvement and Patient Safety

-Student’s may apply at any point in their medical school career, but applications must be received and approved by January 31 of the year prior to the anticipated graduation date (e.g., by January 31, 2017, for an expected 2018 graduation).
-This deadline is set to make sure all parties can review and approve the quality improvement process for distinction.
+Students may apply at any point in their medical school career, but applications must be received and approved by Jan.
+31 of the year prior to the anticipated graduation date (e.g., by Jan.
+31, 2019, for an expected 2020 graduation).
+This deadline is set to make sure all parties can review and approve the quality improvement process for Distinction.

 2. Activities in Quality Improvement and Patient Safety

 The major requirement of the M.D. with Distinction in Quality Improvement and Patient Safety involves 24 weeks of full-time quality improvement activities (preapproved by the Associate Dean) and a curriculum of educational enrichment.
 The curriculum requirements include:

 - Complete the Quality Improvement and Patient Safety Boot Camp Training Course